JoannaOtro/GitDemo/README.md

-# GitDemo
+# Git Demo  Repo
-This is a demo app for the Gir Course
+This is a demo app for the Git Course

+## Roadmap
+* add new features
+* Fix the bugs